irfanthakur96/sklztect/DEPLOYMENT_GUIDE.md

    - Change the default password in your .env file
    - Use a password manager to generate secure passwords

-3. **Update WordPress URLs**:
+3. **Configure Domain URLs**:
-   - The wp-config.php is configured for sklztect.com
+   - Set DOMAIN_NAME, WORDPRESS_HOME, and WORDPRESS_SITEURL in your .env file
-   - Update WP_HOME and WP_SITEURL if your domain is different
+   - These will automatically configure WordPress URLs and Traefik routing

 ## Deployment Steps